remake/remake-cli/site-src/a-simple-example-app.md

 * Editing the text of each item
 * Removing an item
 * Sharing your todo list with a friend (by sharing its url)

+It's possible because Remake treats HTML elements like dynamic items that are full of data and behaviors — and not just like static elements.

+<div class="spacer--16"></div>

 **Explanation:**